sfarthin/terzink-quote/ReadMe.md

 ### Testing

+##### Karma

-Karma/mocha/chai is used for testing.
-See spec.js for tests.
+Mocha/chai is used for unit testing.
+See spec.js.

 	$ npm install
 	$ npm test

+##### Protractor

+No standalone selenium server needed.
+See e2e.js

+	$ protractor

+screenshots are generated and put in the screenshots directory